4 Steps to More Patience as a Parent

 1. Identify Your Triggers

-As specifically as possible, try to clarify when are you most likely to lose your patience, where that is most likely to happen, and with whom are you most likely to lose patience.
+As specifically as possible, try to clarify when are you most likely to lose your patience.
+Where is it most likely to happen?
+With whom?
 For example, I tend to lose my patience early in the morning, late at night, or whenever there’s a time constraint.

 2. Observe How You Respond